 The calculator below is used for Clapeyron-Mendeleev equation or state of ideal gas equation problems.
-Some of theory is placed below the calculator.
+You can find the theory below the calculator.
 There are also some examples of typical problems below.

 Clapeyron-Mendeleev equation problem examples

-There is oxygen at 2.3 atmospheres and 23 degrees Celsius in a 2.6-litre flask.
+There is oxygen at 2.3 atmospheres and 23 degrees Celsius in a 2.6-liter flask.

 Task: how much oxygen is in a flask?

 - Some amount of helium at 78 degrees Celsius and 45.6 atmospheres pressure occupies a volume of 16.5 liters.

 Task: What's the volume of this gas at normal conditions?
 (Note that normal conditions are the pressure of 1 atmosphere and 0 degrees Celsius temperature.

 We can enter this data in the calculator and choose what we want to find - a number of moles, new volume, temperature, or pressure, then input remaining data if needed and get a result.

 Now some formulas

 V – gas volume (in liters);